reneenoble/code-to-cloud/README.md

 # Code to Cloud
 ## *An interactive web essentials build-along!*

-###Please take part in the build-along by contributing your own party invitation theme!
+**Get involved in the build-along by contributing your own party invitation theme!**

 To do this...
 1) Fork the repo